The Best Place to Watch the Sunset in Every Province

 Quai des Cageux in Quebec City, Quebec

-The 4.3 kilometre-long Samuel-De Champlain promenade—a gift from the provincial government to Quebec City for its 400th-anniversary—is truly an urban oasis.
-Stop by the landscaped park’s observation tower and admire the sunset from the docks for an unobstructed view.
+The 4.3 kilometre-long Samuel-De Champlain promenade—a fully landscaped park designed to commemorate Quebec City’s 400th anniversary—is truly an urban oasis.
+For an unobstructed view, stop by the docks and admire the sunset from the observation tower.
 Or if you’re feeling fancy, rent out the neighbouring glass pavilion to cap off a special event under a brilliant twilight sky.

 Photo: NS/Adam Cornick